Jimmy Garvin: Professional wrestling career

-Early career (1968–1983)
+Early career (1968–1975)

 Garvin began his wrestling career in November 1968 at the age of 16 as Beau James.
 He soon took the name "Gorgeous Jimmy" Garvin and was given two kayfabe brothers, Terry and Ron Garvin, whom he briefly managed.
+They mainly wrestled for NWA Mid-America until the brothers broke up in 1975.

+Mid-South and Florida (1976–1983)

-He toured the Mid-South and Florida territories from 1978 until 1983.
+After the Garvins disbanded, Garvin made his debut in Florida in 1976.
+He toured the Mid-South, Georgia Championship Wrestling, and Mid-Atlantic Championship Wrestling territories from 1978 until 1983.
+Also toured in Japan in 1980.
 In 1982, Garvin (while holding the NWA Florida Global Tag Team Championship with Big John Studd) won the NWA Southern Heavyweight Championship from Sweet Brown Sugar.
 As a reward, Garvin's manager, J. J. Dillon, presented him with a valet named Precious.
 The original Precious was not the same woman as Garvin's wife, Patti Williams, who would later assume the name Sunshine II then "Precious".
 During his title defenses, Garvin often became distracted by Precious and flaunted his good looks to impress her.
 This would cause his opponents to recover and attack him.
 Due to her quiet-but-distracting nature, Garvin quickly lost the NWA Southern Heavyweight Championship to Dusty Rhodes, while he and Studd lost the NWA Florida Global Tag Team Championship to Ron Bass and Barry Windham.
 Garvin replaced Precious with his cousin, Sunshine, and joined World Class Championship Wrestling in 1983.
 Garvin claimed in a shoot interview years later with Wrestling Perspective, that the onscreen relationship with Precious had been causing problems in his marriage.